Delegation of Powers

 - Preparing the college catalog.

-- Developing and implementing the strategic
+- Developing and implementing the strategic plan.

 - Leading the college's athletic program and ensuring compliance with all NCAA, OCR, conference rules, policies and procedures.